Oophorectomy clinical trials at UCSF

 1 research study open to eligible people

-An oophorectomy is a surgery to remove one or both ovaries.
-UCSF is studying two surgeries to see which one lowers the risk of ovarian cancer in people with BRCA1 mutations.
-The trial compares removing just the fallopian tubes with removing both tubes and ovaries.
+An oophorectomy is surgery to remove one or both ovaries.
+UCSF is comparing two surgeries in people with BRCA1 changes to assess ovarian cancer risk.
+The trials track surgical details and health outcomes over time.

 Two Surgical Procedures in Individuals With BRCA1 Mutations to Assess Reduced Risk of Ovarian Cancer